MiSTer-devel/Minimig-AGA_MiSTer/README.md

 ### MIDI
 Supported internal MiSTer emulation and external devices such as MT32-pi or generic MIDI though USER_IO.
 For MIDI-IN support through USER_IO set UART mode to None in OSD settings.

+### Akiko
+Chunk to planar engine of Akiko is supported.
+It requires SetAkiko util (from releases/WheelDriverAkiko.adf) to be executed.

+### Mouse Wheel
+To enable wheel support both WheelDriver and FreeWheel must be run from releases/WheelDriverAkiko.adf

 ### Software
 To use the core, you will need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
 Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.